 Conclusion: Overall, the benefits of taking a qualification such as the CELTA or the Trinity CertTESOL are many and go beyond the nuts and bolts of language education that you would expect from this kind of course.
 By aiming higher and achieving this level of qualification, you are adding weight to your prospects internationally, and starting a much wider pathway for your own development as an international language educator.

-This article was originally published in Jan-2020 and was last updated in Mar-2020.Author: Tom Garside
+This article was originally published in Jan-2020 and was last updated in Dec-2020.Author: Tom Garside